Click here or scroll down for an alphabetical list of locally produced program descriptions.

 WJFF Connections focuses on local, national, and international issues that host, Dick Riseling, feels are tied to the lives of every individual.
 The slogan, "Think globally, act locally" aptly describes the program's mission.
 Each show features a topic for discussion and a guest or two.
 And as a call-in show, listeners are invited to actively participate in the discussion as well.
 Dick generally kicks off the dialogue with an editorial comment of his own about a particular issue.

 Be sure to listen in for the many excellent short features produced here in the WJFF studios.
-These pieces, ranging from three to ten minutes in length, can be heard throughout the week -- beginning with the Radio Catskill Cosmic Calendar on Monday mornings at 7:19.
-Following the BBC news hour -- at 8:56 am on Monday, Thursday and Friday -- can be heard From The Desk Of..., The Art of Being, Take My Word For It and Lost & Saved , respectively.
-And Ron Bernthal's award-winning travel feature, Borders, can be heard on Tuesday at noon.
+These pieces, ranging from three to ten minutes in length, can be heard throughout the week.
+From the Desk Of... with Patricia Adams airs Mondays at 10am.
+Tuesday at 10am it's The Art of Being with Dr. C, then Borders with Ron Bernthal airs at noon.
+10am Wednesday we hear WORK SHIFT with James B. Huntington, Carol Pozefsky's Take My Word For It airs Thursdays at 10am and Ron Bernthal's Lost & Saved is Fridays at 11am.

 The WJFF airwaves feature the voices of a number of independent producers who contribute in a wide variety of ways including conducting interviews, producing specials, and guest-hosting on shows.